5 things that make Mozambique unique

 A local village tour by ‘Tuk Tuk’ (locally called ‘chopela‘ is a great way to learn about Vilanculos, its history, culture and food or join in a cooking workshop.
 A birding/walking tour with my friend Crispen is lovely.
 Horseriding in the ocean or on the beach with Mozambique Horse Safari is very special or go kitesurfing in the bay.
 The choice is yours!

-Moving to Vilanculos, Mozambique
+Moving to Vilanculos Mozambique

 Finally, how did we end up here?

-We already visited Mozambique back in 2008, when we traveled overland from Malawi to Pemba, all the way north.
 It was as if we had discovered an glinstering raw diamond!
-Sitting there so quiet on the east coast of Africa, so diamond!
-Beautiful, so friendly, Mozambique was mysterious undiscovered secret to me.
+Sitting there so quiet on the east coast of Africa, so beautiful, so friendly, Mozambique was a mysterious undiscovered secret to me.
 And there was not a tourist to be seen!

-Years later we returned, back to to the north again and the incredibly beautiful Quirimbas Archipelago.
-There I met fellow Frisian woman who had been living in Africa for years, who told me about Vilanculos.
 So we decided to escape lockdown Europe and go for a restful holiday in Vilanculos in early 2021.
 We immediately loved the relaxed and friendly atmosphere, the beautiful bay and tropical flora and fauna.
-I always had a desire to live in Africa and Vilanculos seemed to offer us new opportunities.
-While Gerry completed his new studies, we launched Mindwise.
+We joined the yoga classes in Bahia Mar Hotel and met Susana, the manager, who wanted to develop wellness in Vilanculos further.
+New opportunities seemed on horizon.
+While Gerry completed his Masters in Mindfulness, we launched Mindwise.
 A new adventure was born.

 Fresh fish being sold on the beach in Vilanculos Mozambique